clusterio/clusterio/docs/configuration.md

 Defaults to "instances".

-### slave.master_url
+### slave.controller_url

-URL to connect to the master server to.
+URL to connect to the controller to.

 Defaults to "http://localhost:8080/".

-### slave.master_token
+### slave.controller_token

-Access token used for authenticating with the master server.
+Access token used for authenticating with the controller.
 You can generate an access token with `clusterioctl slave generate-token --id <slave-id>`, or use the `clusterioctl slave create-config` to create a new slave config with the correct url and token in it.

 Defaults to "enter token here".